astropy/halotools/docs/quickstart_and_tutorials/quickstart_guides/working_with_halotools_provided_catalogs.rst

 .. _working_with_halotools_provided_catalogs:

 ********************************************************
-Downloading and Caching Halotools-Provided Catalogs
+Downloading and caching Halotools-provided catalogs
 ********************************************************

 This section of the documentation describes how to get up and running